Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Are homes overpriced versus rents or versus incomes in Ho Chi Minh City as of 2026?

-As of early 2026, homes in Ho Chi Minh City appear overpriced when comparing purchase costs to both rents and incomes, with yields too low to justify prices for pure rental investors and affordability stretched beyond what most local households can manage.
+As of early 2026, homes in Ho Chi Minh City look overpriced when comparing purchase costs to both rents and incomes, with the gap widest for condos in prime and metro-linked areas.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Ho Chi Minh City.